 There is a lot of talk these days about neurodiversity and neurotypicality.
-What does it mean to be neurodivergent, and what are the benefits of embracing neurodiversity?
+What does it mean to be neurodivergent (or, "neurospicy," as we like to call it!) and what are the benefits of embracing neurodiversity?
 In this article, we'll explore the definition of neurotypicality and neurodiversity and discuss some of the ways in which you can embrace your own unique brain and improve your life.

 What does "neurodiversity" mean?